oracle/python-oracledb/doc/src/user_guide/initialization.rst

       - Often set in Python applications to force a consistent date format independent of the locale.
 The variables are ignored if the environment variable ``NLS_LANG`` is not set.

-Oracle Instant Client includes a small and big time zone file, for example ``timezone_32.dat`` and ``timezlrg_32.dat``.
-The versions can be shown by running the utility ``genezi -v`` located in the Instant Client directory.
-The small file contains only the most commonly used time zones.
-By default, the larger ``timezlrg_n.dat`` file is used.
-If you want to use the smaller ``timezone_n.dat`` file, then set the ``ORA_TZFILE`` environment variable to the name of the file without any directory prefix.
-For example ``export ORA_TZFILE=timezone_32.dat``.
-From Oracle Instant Client 12.2, you can also use an external time zone file.
-Create a subdirectory ``oracore/zoneinfo`` under the Instant Client directory, and move the file into it.
-Then set ``ORA_TZFILE`` to the file name, without any directory prefix.
-The ``genezi -v`` utility will show the time zone file in use.
-With Oracle Instant Client 19.18 (or later), you can alternatively place the external time zone file in any directory and then set the ``ORA_TZFILE`` environment variable to the absolute path of the file.

-If python-oracledb Thick mode is using Oracle Client libraries from an Oracle Database or full Oracle Client software installation (such as installed with Oracle's GUI installer), and you want to use a non-default time zone file, then set ``ORA_TZFILE`` to the file name with a directory prefix.
-For example:
-``export ORA_TZFILE=/opt/oracle/myconfig/timezone_31.dat``.

-The Oracle Database documentation contains more information about time zone files, see `Choosing a Time Zone File <https://www.oracle.com/pls/topic/ lookup?ctx=dblatest&id=GUID-805AB986-DE12-4FEA-AF56-5AABCD2132DF>`__.

 .. _otherinit: